mvdschee/statman/.github/CONTRIBUTING.md

 Some issues are created with missing information, not reproducible, or plain invalid.
 Help make them easier to resolve.
 Handling issues takes a lot of time that we could rather spend on fixing bugs and adding features.

-### Give feedback on issues

-We're always looking for more opinions on discussions in the issue tracker.
-It's a good opportunity to influence the future direction of Lozad.js

 ## Reporting Issues

 - Found a problem?
 Want a new feature?
 First of all see if your issue or idea has [already been reported](https://github.com/mvdschee/statman/issues).